k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 ![Amazon S3 bucket name and region sample](k8ssandra-aws-s3-sample-values.png)

-Notice how in this example, the region defined in the AWS console is `us-east-1`.
-The backup-restore-values.yaml file that you use in the next step should match it.
+Notice how in this example, the region defined in the AWS console is `us-east-1`, and the bucket name on S3 is `jsmart-k8ssandra-bucket2`.
+The backup-restore-values.yaml file that you use in the next step should match your values.

 ### Create or update the k8ssandra cluster